lpassig/coding-blog-boilerplate/posts/azure-cost-management-function.md

 ## The result

-If everything works out and all the prerequisites (find them in the the `run.ps1` file) the resulting e-mail that is sent, should look something like this:
+If everything works out and all the prerequisites (find them in the the `run.ps1` file) are met, the resulting e-mail that is sent.
+The e-mail should look something like this:

 ![CostManagementFunction](/img/CostManagementFunction.jpg)

-## the deployment
+## The deployment

 It's quite straight forward: